Pomegranate: benefits, dosage, contraindications

 Antimicrobial

-The antibacterial and antifungal effects of pomegranate could potentially be protective against infections and inflammation of the mouth, including gingivitis, periodontitis, and dental stomatitis.
+The antibacterial and antifungal effects of pomegranate may potentially be protective against infections and inflammation of the mouth, including gingivitis, periodontitis, and denture stomatitis.

 Usages associés